PhasicFlow/phasicFlow/src/PostprocessData/readme.md

 The `PostprocessData` module in phasicFlow provides powerful tools for analyzing particle-based simulations both during runtime (in-simulation) and after simulation completion (post-simulation).
 This document explains how to configure and use the postprocessing features through the dictionary-based input system.

+- in-simulation: this is postprocessing that is active during simulation.
+When running a solver, it allows for real-time data analysis and adjustments based on the simulation's current state.
+See bellow to see how you can activate in-simulation postprocessing.
+- post-simulation: this is postprocessing that is done after the simulation is completed.
+It allows for detailed analysis of the simulation results, including data extraction and visualization based on the results that are stored in time-folders.
+If you want to use post-simulation, you need to run utitlity `postprocessPhasicFlow` in terminal (in the simulation case setup folder) to run the postprocessing.
+This utility reads the `postprocessDataDict` file and performs the specified operations on the simulation data.

 ## 1. Overview

 Postprocessing in phasicFlow allows you to: